golanlevin/ExperimentalCapture/docs/typologies.md

 ![](images/typologies/datavis_subwaylines.jpg)

 It is also possible to use photographs (and not just charts or diagrams) in small multiples.
-Eadweard Muybridge's gridlike presentation of frames from the horse in motion provide comparative context for the "key" frame that won the bet, showing all four hooves off the ground. *These are organized in time.*
+Eadweard Muybridge's gridlike presentation of frames from the horse in motion provide comparative context for the special "key" frame that won the famous bet — showing all four hooves off the ground. *These are organized in time.*

 ![](images/typologies/The_Horse_in_Motion.jpg)